pingcap/docs/sql-statements/sql-statement-create-index.md

 ### Compatibility with TiDB tools

-Multi-valued index is an experimental feature.
+Multi-valued indexes are an experimental feature.
 It has some known compatibility issues with TiDB tools or features:

 <CustomContent platform="tidb">